 - The judges for the Sheryl K. Nienhuis Memorial Volunteer Services Award are not eligible to receive the award.

-All nominations must be submitted on the official nomination form and be received in the Volunteer Services office by the third Friday in March.
+All nominations must be submitted through the official nomination form and be received in the Family, Guest & Volunteer Services office by March 27, 2020.

 The following criteria may be useful in preparing nominations: